Introduction

 Week 9: Site Prep & Foundation Work

-Construction usually starts with:
+Construction typically starts with:

 - Excavation (if required)